Change management bottom up or top down

 Classic change theory: leadership drives change and leadership needs to commit for change to work.

 Seems to make sense, but in reality leadership is irrelevant.
-The organization’s ability to change is dictated by the operational units and employees, not leadership.
-The reality: culture eats strategy for lunch.
-Your workers dictate change and strategy.
+The organization’s ability to change is dictated by operational units and employees, not leadership.

 Leadership doesn’t drive change, total quality management, Lean manufacturing, or Six Sigma.
 None of it relies on leadership.
 Change relies on culture and in the case of culture, leadership is along for the ride and rarely in the driver seat.

 The reason your organization changes fail is you continue to believe change has to do with you.
-Organization change management has little to and everything to do with them.
-Organizations change for their reasons, not yours, not the stockholders, not the competition, not the tax payer.

 Capsize to Rightsize